Advantech-EdgeSync-Containers/Advantech-YOLO-Vision-Applications/README.md

 ## Overview

-This repository provides a production-ready Docker environment for running YOLOv8 inference on NVIDIA Jetson-based Advantech hardware.
+This repository provides a ready to use Docker environment for running YOLOv8 inference on NVIDIA Jetson-based Advantech hardware.
 The container includes pre-configured software for object detection, instance segmentation, and image classification with full GPU acceleration.

 The toolkit automatically detects device capabilities and configures optimal settings for real-time performance.